martinandersson/box-solus-3-budgie/README.md

 Notes:

-- 40 GB seems to be the most commonly used limit.
+- 40 GB as limit seems to be what most people online use.
-- VMDK is the final format used inside the exported box and was proven to occupy slightly less space than first using a VDI and compact the disk before export.
+- VMDK is the final format used inside the exported box.
+It is okay to create the VM using another format.
+If so, then the disk will be converted to VMDK during export (original disk file remains intact).
+At first, I actually started out using a VDI which VirtualBox also knows how to "compact".
+But despite compacting the disk prior to export, the disk space occupied by the final box file was slightly larger compared to starting out with a VMDK.
+I have not researched if starting out with one of the other formats could yield further disk savings.

 ![Create VMDK disk][img-02]